 Horizontal Well Completions

-Participants will learn the applications and dynamics of horizontal wells, including, hole displacement, cementing, perforating, openhole completions and stimulation (both sand control and hydraulic fracturing).
-They will also learn the guidelines for selecting completions in consolidated formations and stand-alone screens and executing horizontal gravel packs in unconsolidated formations.
+This course develops strategies for completing horizontal wells.
+It covers both cased-hole and open-hole configurations, either with or without sand control.
+Participants will learn the applications and dynamics of horizontal wells, including drill-in fluids, hole displacement, cementing, perforating, and stimulation.
+They will also learn the guidelines for selecting stand-alone screens and executing horizontal gravel packs.

 Horizontal drilling was a step-change in the industry, but the technology is more expensive and riskier than drilling vertical or deviated wells.
 As a drilling, completion or reservoir engineer, it is important for you to understand the many challenges and options of horizontal drilling.

 This course is designed for drilling, completion and reservoir engineers, and for service company personnel involved with planning, drilling, completing and operating horizontal wells.